fmorgner/newtype/doc/src/index.rst

    .. cpp:function:: constexpr BaseType decay() const

-      Retrieve the object contained by this :cpp:class:`new_type` object
+      Retrieve a copy of the object contained by this :cpp:class:`new_type` object

       :throws: Any exception thrown by the copy-constructor of this :cpp:class:`new_type`'s :cpp:type:`base_type`.
                This operator shall be noexcept iff. this :cpp:class:`new_type`'s :cpp:type:`base_type` is *nothrow copy-constructible*.

    .. cpp:function:: constexpr operator BaseType() const

-      Retrieve the object contained by this :cpp:class:`new_type` object
+      Retrieve a copy of the object contained by this :cpp:class:`new_type` object

       :throws: Any exception thrown by the copy-constructor of this :cpp:class:`new_type`'s :cpp:type:`base_type`.
                This operator shall be noexcept iff. this :cpp:class:`new_type`'s :cpp:type:`base_type` is *nothrow copy-constructible*.